 - If you are going to introduce icebreakers to your class, don't forget they will need to be an integral part of your lesson and should be on your lesson plan.

 - I will provide three basic icebreakers to help you ease into the teaching process—these are open to adaptation and development—then six more with extra tips and other suggestions.
 I'm sure that with practice you can begin to 'design' your own, specifically tailored to your group of students.

 It's the first morning of your new class.
 You arrive in the classroom early and prepare for the lesson.
-The whiteboard is ready, the furniture arranged, the register open in front of you.
+The whiteboard is ready, the furniture arranged, and the register open in front of you.
 Now all you need to do is engage with the students!

 You're going to start this first session with a beautifully simple icebreaker, one that is almost guaranteed to help the group: